museumsvictoria/spatial_audio_server/README.md

 ## Packaging

-The easiest way to package the audio server for deliver to an installation is to use the `nannou-package` tool.
+The easiest way to package the audio server once built is to use the `nannou-package` tool.
 This tool is useful for packaging nannou projects into a named and dated architecture-specific archive for distribution.
 The `nannou-package` tool does the following:

 1. Finds the parent Cargo.toml directory.
-2. Finds the latest target/release/<exe>.
+2. Finds the latest `target/release/<exe>`.
-3. Creates a "builds" directory in the project root.
+3. Creates a `builds/` directory in the project root.
-4. Creates "/name-arch-os-yyyymmdd-hhmmss/" inside "builds".
+4. Creates `/name-arch-os-yyyymmdd-hhmmss/` inside `builds/`.
-5. Copies the /target/release/<exe> into the new directory.
+5. Copies the `/target/release/<exe>` into the new directory.
-6. Copies the assets directory into this new directory if it exists.
+6. Copies the `assets/` directory into this new directory if it exists.
 7. Zips the entire new directory.
 8. Removes the new directory.